emgk/Blocks-Google-Map/README.md

 # Gutenberg-Google-Maps
-Google Map block for gutenberg
+Using this plugin you can add Google Map to your post.